-Messianic Jews are making the news in Israel this week.
-Perhaps not in the mainstream media, but Hebrew-language social media has been abuzz after a photo was circulated showing a new IDF recruit being sworn-in on a Hebrew Bible containing the New Testament.
+Messianic Jews made waves on Hebrew-language social media after a photo was circulated showing a new IDF recruit being sworn-in on a Hebrew Bible containing the New Testament.

-We reported on this earlier in the week when the photo was first posted to a popular Telegram channel.
-Since then, it has been picked up by a number of other Israeli social media groups and influencers, including a well-known rapper and social media influencer who goes by the name of “The Shadow.”
+We originally reported on this when the photo was posted to a popular Telegram channel.
+It was then picked up by a number of other Israeli social media groups and influencers, including a well-known rapper and social media influencer who goes by the name of “The Shadow.”

 Initially there was some confusion.
 Most people, including The Shadow, assumed the new recruit in question must be an Arabic-speaking Christian, of which there are many who serve in the IDF and often request to be sworn-in on the New Testament.
 The Israeli army is happy to accommodate that request, just as it does for Muslim recruits who ask for a Koran.